Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Introduction

-This work is organized as follows. \iflong In Section~\ref{sec:prelim}, \else In the remainder of this section, \fi we present our notation and specify the relation of STC and its variants to vertex coloring problems in Gallai graphs.
+This work is organized as follows.
+In Section~\ref{sec:prelim}, we present our notation and specify the relation of STC and its variants to vertex coloring problems in Gallai graphs.
 This will provide some first running-time upper bounds and explains why~$k_1$ is a natural structural parameter.
 In Section~\ref{sec:hardness}, we provide the NP-hardness results and the ETH-based lower bound for \textsc{EL-Multi-STC} and \textsc{VL-Multi-STC}.
-In Section~\ref{sec:pc} we provide fixed-parameter tractability and intractability results and in Section~\ref{sec:kernel} we provide the kernelization algorithms.\fi
+In Section~\ref{sec:pc} we provide fixed-parameter tractability and intractability results, including the kernelization algorithms.